Delmonicos/charger-node/Web3-Grant/milestone2/Article.md

 - bidirectional charging: v2h (vehicle to home), v2b (vehicle to building), v2g (vehicle to grid).
 Bidirectional charging allows to re-inject battery energy into the electrical grid to participate in the optimization of consumption peaks according to production peaks.
 - several more advanced scenarios requiring sophisticated equipment such as charging using induction or automated charging

 This standard is now considered unavoidable in the electromobility world.
-However, it is not yet fully implemented, because it requires significant strategical decisions and financial risks for the actors and needs a joint participation of a major part of the actors who must work together.
+However, it is not yet fully implemented, because it requires significant strategical decisions and financial risks for the players and needs a joint participation of a major part of the players who must work together.
 Today, only a few implementation initiatives have been published, often resulting from an R&D dynamic rather than from industrialization in production.

-Finally, ISO15118 proposes a security management via a PKI (Public Key Infrastructure) management architecture allowing the exchange of keys and certificates between actors.
+Finally, ISO15118 proposes a security management via a PKI (Public Key Infrastructure) management architecture allowing the exchange of keys and certificates between players.
 This problematic requirement lies in the tree-like aspect of the certification authorities, which necessarily implies a hierarchical governance involving strategic thinking, each player wanting to be above the others, and blocking a rapid acceptation of this kind of governance.

 With Delmonicos, we are creating a new generation of software that will make any equipped charging station natively compatible with the aforementioned standards and open to any kind of payment.
 Our highly modular solution can adapt to the market choices and evolutions.
-If the PKI architecture is the final actor's choice, we could propose a governance compatible with it, but, if the market could not accept it, we could propose an alternative which will be compatible with the others axes of the ISO 15118.
+If the PKI architecture is the final player's choice, we could propose a governance compatible with it, but, if the market could not accept it, we could propose an alternative which will be compatible with the others axes of the ISO 15118.

 ## Delmonicos inside
 Delmonicos wants to make the world of e-mobility easier and will allow each electric vehicle driver to be able to charge at any smart charging station without any fear or doubt about the cost they will be charged.

-As seen above, the electrical ecosystem is complex, with many actors and as many points of view.
+As seen above, the electrical ecosystem is complex, with many players and as many points of view.
 To handle this complexity, we develop a very modular solutions allowing to adapt to our partners and facilitate our market entry.

 ![Delmonicos inside](./delmonicos_inside.png)